The "Golden Handcuffs" Escape: How to Retire From Real Estate Without Triggering a Tax Bomb

 Section 453 lets you sell a property and receive payments over time — 10, 15, even 30 years.
 The tax on the gain is spread across the payment period.
 Instead of a $333,200 capital gains bill in one year, you're recognizing $16,660 per year over 20 years.

 Installment sales work especially well for selling to family members.
-You carry the note, your kids make monthly payments, and you've transferred the asset while spreading the tax hit.
+You carry the note, your kids make monthly payments, and you've transferred the asset while spreading the tax burden.
 The property stays in the family.
 The IRS gets paid over time.
-Everyone wins.

 Strategy 3: Charitable Remainder Trusts

 A CRT is an irrevocable trust.
 You transfer your property into the trust.
-The trust sells the property — and here's the key — the trust doesn't pay capital gains tax on the sale.
+The trust sells the property — and the trust doesn't pay capital gains tax on the sale.
 The full proceeds get reinvested.
-You receive an income stream from the trust for life (or a set term, up to 20 years).
+You receive an income stream for life (or a set term up to 20 years).
 When the trust term ends, the remaining assets go to a charity of your choice.

 A $1 million property with a $400,000 adjusted basis?
-Sell it outright: $142,800 in combined capital gains and recapture tax.
-Transfer it to a CRT: $0 in tax at sale.
+Sell outright: $142,800 in combined taxes.
+Transfer to a CRT: $0 tax at sale.
 The full $1 million gets reinvested.
-At a 6% annual payout rate, you're receiving $60,000 per year for life.
-You also get a partial charitable deduction in the year you fund the trust — typically 10-30% of the contributed amount.
+At a 6% annual payout, you receive $60,000/year for life.
+You also get a partial charitable deduction in the year you fund the trust — typically 10–30% of the contributed amount.

 The trade-off: you give up the asset permanently.
-It's going to charity.
+It goes to charity.
 Your heirs don't inherit it.
-But if you've got eight properties and you want to retire four of them into a CRT while keeping four in a buy-and-hold strategy, you've just created a tax-free income stream without selling a single property outright.
+But if you retire four properties into a CRT while keeping four in a buy-and-hold strategy, you've created a tax-free income stream without selling a single property outright.

 CRTs require an attorney who specializes in charitable planning.
 Expect $8,000 to $18,000 in setup costs.
-For a $1.8 million+ portfolio transfer, that's worth it.
+For a $1.8 million+ transfer, that's money well spent.

 Strategy 4: The Delaware Statutory Trust